The Bourne Ultimatum (film): Plot

 Landy receives a phone call from Bourne, which is intercepted by Vosen.
 She tells him that his real name is David Webb and gives him the birth date "4-15-71".
 Vosen also intercepts a text to Landy from Bourne of a location to meet up, and leaves his office with a tactical team.
-Bourne, however, instead enters Vosen's office, and takes classified Blackbriar documents.
-Realizing what is going on, Vosen sends Paz after him and informs Dr. Albert Hirsch, the man who ran Treadstone's behavior modification program, of this situation.
+Bourne, however, instead enters Vosen's office, and calls Vosen.
+Recording Vosen's voice, he accesses the Deputy Director's secure safe and takes classified Blackbriar documents.
+Realizing what is going on, Vosen sends Paz after Bourne and informs Dr. Albert Hirsch, the man who ran Treadstone's behavior modification program, of this situation.
 The resulting chase ends with both crashing their cars.
 Bourne holds the injured Paz at gunpoint, but spares his life.

-Bourne arrives at a hospital at 415 East 71st Street, having figured out Landy's coded message.
+Bourne meets Landy at a hospital at 415 East 71st Street, having figured out Landy's coded message.
 He gives Landy the Blackbriar files before going inside.
-Bourne confronts Hirsch, who reminded him that he willingly volunteered for Treadstone.
-While fleeing to the roof, Bourne is confronted by Paz, who asks why he did not shoot him.
-Bourne asks him if he knows why he is supposed to kill him, repeating the final words of the Professor, a Treadstone asset: "Look at us.
+Bourne confronts Hirsch about his past; Hirsch reveals Bourne actually volunteered for Treadstone, and willingly killed a man he knew nothing about to prove his loyalty.
+While fleeing to the roof, Bourne is confronted by Paz, who questions why Bourne spared him.
+Bourne asks Paz if he understands the motivation behind his assignments, repeating the final words of the Professor, a Treadstone asset: "Look at us.
 Look at what they make you give."
 (Note: As depicted in The Bourne Identity (2002)) Paz lowers his gun, but Vosen appears and shoots at Bourne, who jumps into the East River.

 Three days later, Nicky watches a news broadcast about the exposure of Operation Blackbriar, the arrests of Hirsch and Vosen, a criminal investigation against Kramer, and the status of David Webb, a.k.a.
 Jason Bourne.
 Upon hearing that his body has not been found, Nicky smiles.
 He turns out to have survived the fall and swims into the darkness.

 Cast

-In addition, Colin Stinton plays CIA Station Chief Neal Daniels, who is leaking information to Ross, while Joey Ansah plays Desh, the Blackbriar assassin sent to kill Daniels.
+In addition, Colin Stinton plays Neal Daniels, a CIA Station Chief who is leaking information to Ross, while Joey Ansah plays Desh, the Blackbriar assassin sent to kill Daniels and later Bourne.